cyber-dojo-retired/model/docs/api.md

 - - - -
 ## GET group_events(id:)
-Returns the kata-id and kata-events keyed against the kata's group-index for the kata that have joined the group with the given `id`.
+Returns the kata-id and kata-events keyed against the kata's group-index for the katas that have joined the group with the given `id`.
 - parameters [(JSON-in)](#json-in)
   * **id:String**.
 - returns [(JSON-out)](#json-out)